Kreyparion/Heterogeneous-MCOT/README.md

 ### Water Heaters (WHs)

-We optimize the consumption of a fleet of 1000 WHs by using real data from the [SMACH Platform](https://hal.science/hal-03195500/document).
+We optimize the consumption of a fleet of 1000 WHs by using averaged data from the [SMACH Platform](https://hal.science/hal-03195500/document).

 In the folder `src/experiments/WHs`, launch the `main.py` file to run the Model Predictive Control(MPC) optimization with the WHs only.
 This is also the second result shown in `examples.ipynb`.